SoupyzInc/SoupyzInc/README.md

 </p>

 <p>Yes, "Matt" is fine too, whatever comes naturally to you.
 I'm 16, a rising senior in high school, and I have a programming
 addiction.
 I'm planning to pursue a PhD in computer science and maybe a minor in math while I'm at it.
-After college, I want to do computer science research.
+Currently, I am interested in doing computer science and math research.
 <p>🔗 Check out my website at <a href="https://soupyzinc.tech/">soupyzinc.tech</a>!<br>

 <h2>What am I working on? 🤔</h2>